ramirovazq/vial-incidents-cdmx-c5/README.md

 ## 5. Data Description

-For this data anlysis we are considering all historicial data available of vial incidents in Mexico City https://datos.cdmx.gob.mx/dataset/incidentes-viales-c5 .
-This data (considered as raw data) consider years:
+For this data anlysis we are considering all historicial data available of vial incidents in Mexico City [data-original-source-vial-incidents-c5](https://datos.cdmx.gob.mx/dataset/incidentes-viales-c5).
+Range of data (considered as raw data) in years:

 - 2022-2024
 - 2019-2021
 - 2016-2018
 - 2014-2015

-There is a dictionary definitios of columns [data-dictionary-spanish](https://datos.cdmx.gob.mx/dataset/a6d1d483-65d2-4ed9-9687-1932eb0cf70f/resource/49b5360c-5922-46bd-b4f8-ed0225d5ddbf/download/diccionario-incidentes-viales-c5.xlsx)
+There is a dictionary of columns in spanish [data-dictionary-spanish](https://datos.cdmx.gob.mx/dataset/a6d1d483-65d2-4ed9-9687-1932eb0cf70f/resource/49b5360c-5922-46bd-b4f8-ed0225d5ddbf/download/diccionario-incidentes-viales-c5.xlsx)

 ## 8. References